North, South Korea trade artillery rounds into the sea: Seoul

 Financial markets in South Korea were unmoved by the latest developments, with the stock market’s benchmark KOSPI turning higher from early losses to finish up 0.2 percent and the won extending gains to end onshore trade up 0.4 percent against the dollar.

-Additional reporting by James Pearson, Ju-min Park, Choonsik Yoo and Narae Kim in Seoul, Megha Rajagopalan in Beijing, and Mark Felsenthal and Phil Stewart in Washington; Editing by Nick Macfie and Paul Simao
+Additional reporting by James Pearson, Ju-min Park, Choonsik Yoo and Narae Kim in Seoul, Megha Rajagopalan in Beijing, and Mark Felsenthal in Washington; Editing by Nick Macfie and Paul Simao